candycode/candycode.github.com/site/portfolio/index.md

 [Hosted on GitHub](http://github.com/candycode/qlua)

+#QTest

+Macro recording and automatic testing of Qt GUI applications: record events and play them back at a later time with the desired speed.

+Support for snapshots and checkpoints included.

+One version, with no dependencies on _Molekel_ is already included in the _Molekel_ source code repository inside the <code>src/utility/events</code> directory.

 #Free Dimensions

 This is a program from the previous century.
 It started as  a proof of concept for a distributed CAD/3D modeler on SGI hardware and was lately rewritten to work on Windows around 1998, used mainly as a workbench for experimenting with computer graphics algorithms, OpenGL and Windows GUI programming.
 I also built it to generate (animated) data for RenderMan compliant renderers, unfortunately I never had access to the real thing so the shader interface only works with BMRT.